SiulRek/ImageMLResearch/docs/source/recipes.rst

     :alt: Experiment Assets
     :align: center

-The following sections explain the implementation of the three categories and demonstrate an experiment using the *MNIST Digit* dataset :cite:`mnist1998`.
-For real-world examples, visit the `ImageMLResearch demo directory <https://github.com/SiulRek/ImageMLResearch/tree/api-development/demo>`_.
+The following sections detail the implementation of these three categories and demonstrate an experiment using the *MNIST Digits* dataset :cite:`mnist1998`.
+To follow along, create a dedicated directory for your experiment.
+For real-world examples, see the `ImageMLResearch demo directory <https://github.com/SiulRek/ImageMLResearch/tree/api-development/demo>`_.

 .. _Recipes_DefiningExperiment:

 Defining an Experiment
 -----------------------------------------------

-The *experiment definition* category contains assets specific to each experiment, including metadata (e.g., name, directory, sorting metric) and trial configurations.
-These assets are stored in JSON format.
-You can find an example below.
+The *experiment definition* includes all the elements that describe the experiment setup, such as metadata (name, directory, sorting metric) and trial configurations.
+These details are stored in a JSON file called ``definition.json`` within the experiment directory.
+Below is an example you can use as a template for defining your own experiment.

 .. **Example: MNIST Digits Experiment Definition (Manual Trial Configuration)**